Quickstart: Create a Redis Enterprise cache

 Setting Choose a value Description Subscription Drop down and select your subscription.
 The subscription under which to create this new Azure Cache for Redis instance.
 Resource group Drop down and select a resource group, or select Create new and enter a new resource group name.
 Name for the resource group in which to create your cache and other resources.
 By putting all your app resources in one resource group, you can easily manage or delete them together.
 DNS name Enter a name that is unique in the region.
-The cache name must be a string between 1 and 63 characters that contain only numbers, letters, or hyphens.
+The cache name must be a string between 1 and 63 characters when combined with the cache's region name that contain only numbers, letters, or hyphens.
+(If the cache name is less than 45 characters long it should work in all currently available regions.)
 The name must start and end with a number or letter, and can't contain consecutive hyphens.
-Your cache instance's host name will be <DNS name>.<Azure region>.redisenterprise.cache.azure.net.
+Your cache instance's host name is <DNS name>.<Azure region>.redisenterprise.cache.azure.net.
 Location Drop down and select a location.
 Enterprise tiers are available in selected Azure regions.
 Cache type Drop down and select an Enterprise or Enterprise Flash tier and a size.
 The tier determines the size, performance, and features that are available for the cache.

 Be sure to select Terms before you proceed.

 Select Next: Advanced.

 Enable Non-TLS access only if you plan to connect to the new cache without using TLS.
 Disabling TLS is not recommended, however.
 You can't change the eviction policy or clustering policy of an Enterprise cache instance after you create it.
 If you're using this cache instance in a replication group, be sure to know the policies of your primary nodes before you create the cache.
 For more information on replication, see Active geo-replication prerequisites.

 Set Clustering policy to Enterprise for a nonclustered cache.
 For more information on choosing Clustering policy, see Clustering Policy.